PuddingNight/Anki-Deck-Master/README.md

 # Anki Deck Master

 Anki Deck Master is a desktop application that allows users to quickly create Anki flashcard decks for studying and memorization.
-With an intuitive and GUI made with tkinter, users can easily add, edit, and delete cards.
+With an intuitive GUI made with tkinter, users can easily add, edit, and delete cards.

 The final result is a `.apkg` file that can be imported into Anki.